From the CDC to emerging infectious disease publics: The long-now of polarizing and complex health crises: Methods

 \subsubsection{Temporal Change-point Detection}

-We applied the Pruned Exact Linear Time (PELT) change-point detection algorithm \cite{Truong2020} to identify significant changes in Tweet sentiment and the weight of different topics and their parent themes (as described earlier in \S\ref{sec:topics}).
+We used the Pruned Exact Linear Time (PELT) algorithm for change-point detection to identify significant shifts in sentiment and topic prevalence over time within each discourse cluster.
+PELT is known for its conservative and accurate detection of temporal changes in time series data \cite{Truong2020,killick2012optimal,wambui2015power}, and has been applied in prior Twitter analyses, such as COVID-19 discourse \cite{valdez2020social}.

-Change-point detection algorithms find points in a time series where there is a significant change \cite{killick2012optimal}.
-We chose the PELT algorithm for change-point detection because it is more conservative in detecting temporal changes, which produces more accurate results \cite{wambui2015power,liu2013change}.
-Earlier work adopted this method to analyze Twitter discourse about COVID over time \cite{valdez2020social}.

-Once we identified a change-point, we wanted to determine the trend direction (upward or downward trajectory) and significance.
-To do so, we relied on the Mann-Kendall non-parametric test as presented by Hussain \& Mahmud \cite{hussain2019pymannkendall}.
-In figures showing the change-points (e.g., Figures \ref{fig:PELT_topics}, \ref{fig:PELT_themes}, and \ref{fig:PELT_photo_verified}), we used a green spot to identify significant trends, and a blue arrow showing the direction of the trend.

-To describe the difference before and after a significant change-point, we used log-likelihood ratio (LLR) to determine “topic signatures” before and after the change-point \cite{dunning_accurate_1993,lin_automated_2000} based on the ``aboutness'' of word lists \cite{gupta_07} before and after the change-point \cite{lee2021using}.